bytecodealliance/wasm-micro-runtime/test-tools/wamr-ide/README.md

 ## How to setup WAMR IDE

+Note: Please ensure that the scripts under `resource` directories have execution permission.
+While on git they have x bits, you might have dropped them eg. by copying them from Windows.
+Similarly, do not drop execution permission when copying `lldb` binaries under `resource/debug/bin`.

 #### 1. Install `VSCode` on host.

 - make sure the version of [vscode](https://code.visualstudio.com/Download) you installed is at least _1.59.0_